What is Counseling Services?

 Personal problems related to substance use are frequently addressed in counseling.
 For more information, please see the Alcohol and Drug Policy.

 What do I do if there is a mental health emergency?

 Counseling Services provides crisis intervention for students who are experiencing a mental health crisis.
 During normal working hours, students may call 618-650-2842 to request a same day appointment to discuss urgent situations.
 Our staff is available for emergencies and consultations from 8:00 to 4:30 M-F during the regular school year.
 For assistance after normal working hours, call SIUE Campus Police at 911.
 Please read our emergency information for more details.

 What if I have to cancel or reschedule an appointment?

 Please call 618-650-2842 to cancel or reschedule.
-We require that you call 24 hours in advance so that we can schedule someone else for that hour.
+We require that you call by 4:30pm the day before your scheduled appointment if you are unable to keep an an appointment so that we can schedule someone else for that hour.
 Your active participation in the counseling process is necessary for progress to be made.
 Repeatedly missed or canceled appointments may result in a discontinuation of services and a referral to a more appropriate health service provider.
 Please see the "Attendance Policies" under Policies and Procedures.